jk-karthik/ML_web_service/README.md

  # To run model 2- <br />
  http://127.0.0.1:8000/api/v1/rf-PL-freqpunish/predict -use this url <br />

- Change the address ,for self.model to the installed location of "Web_rf_2.joblib" in rf file present in backend/server/apps/ml/classifier/rf.py <br />
- Also change the endpoint_name to "rf-PL-freqpunish" and algorithm name to "randomforrest-2" in file backend/server/server/wsgi.py

  # Model 1
  # To run model 1-   <br />